sv-giampa/AgileRMI/README.md

 This is a Java library useful to create network applications, without socket programming, by simply defining the business interfaces of the objects that you want to export on the network.

-This library does not strictly implements the Java RMI specifications.

 The fundamental advantages of this library are the following:
 - It is full usable in Android and in similar embedded applications.
 - The possibility to export any object remotely, without the requirement of implement a explicitly marked remote interface, as we must do in Java RMI (Applicable to systems that were not thought to be remote);